 We didn’t follow a standard Japan two week itinerary.
 We were tempted I’ll admit, but the trouble was, nearly every Japan travel blog with a suggested two-week itinerary all seemed to point in the same direction.
 The ‘to do’ cities.
 The typical travel route that looks like this: Tokyo, Kyoto, Nara, Hiroshima, Tokyo.

-It looked a bit boring and predictable to me and you don’t want to go all the way to Japan on the trip of a lifetime only to say you’ve been there, done that and got the teeshirt.
+It looked a bit boring and predictable to me and you don’t want to go all the way to Japan on the trip of a lifetime only to say you’ve done the same as everyone else.

 If like us, you are looking to experience a different Japan, one that gives you an insight into what everyday life in Japan looks like, then you will enjoy this blog post.